Senior Programmes Manager

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant experience in programme management, grant funding, and any work related to early intervention or children's social care.
-Use specific examples that demonstrate your skills in problem-solving, communication, and coordination.
+Use specific examples that demonstrate your skills in problem-solving and communication.

 Craft a Compelling Cover Letter: Write a cover letter that clearly outlines your motivation for applying to this role.
 Emphasise your passion for improving outcomes for vulnerable children and families, and how your background aligns with the organisation's mission.

-Highlight Relevant Experience: In your application, focus on any substantial experience you have in research, evaluation, or evidence generation.
-If you have lived experience of children's social care, make sure to mention it as it is highly valued by the organisation.
+Highlight Relevant Experience: In your application, focus on any substantial experience you have in managing relationships with delivery partners or commissioning evaluations.
+Mention any direct experience you have in practice or lived experience related to children's social care.

 Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
-A polished application reflects attention to detail, which is crucial for the Senior Programmes Manager role.
+A well-presented application reflects attention to detail, which is crucial for the Senior Programmes Manager role.

 How to prepare for a job interview at NFP People